SFU-CMPT-201/a7-pub/README.md

 ### Memory leak

-The most common mistake is called *memory leak*, which occurs when you allocate memory in the heap but don't deallocate it properly.
+The most common mistake is called *memory leak*, which occurs when you allocate memory on the heap but don't deallocate it properly.
 To understand this more, let's create a file named `memory_leak.c` and add a new target `memory_leak` in the Makefile you created earlier.
 Write the following program.